azoth-lang/azoth.language.design/optional-types.md

 all objects to store hashes for all struct fields which doesn't make sense.
 Thus, `identity_hash()` shouldn't be allowed on structs and so structs cannot be used as dictionary keys.

-### Side Note
+## How `if` handles `bool?`

 Maybe `if` with `else` should only allow `bool` while `if` without `else` allows `bool?`?
 But maybe it still doesn't allow `bool??` because should that still follow ternary logic?

+## Summary

+Declaring optional types within the type system of Azoth definitely requires special support.
+At some point in the past, something like that support was termed "ref structs".
+With all the changes to Azoth, that no longer makes sense and indeed may not have been a properly formed concept at the time.

+What is needed is not simply an independent type parameter that is reflected out to the value containing it.
+To see why, consider `Array[independent T]`.
+The array type is a value type with an independent parameter.
+When aliasing an `Array[own Struct]` the alias is also an `Array[own Struct]`.
+When aliasing `Optional[own Struct]` the alias ought to be `Optional[mut Struct]`.
+Thus an optional type treats the capability differently than an independent parameter.

+What is needed is not simply the capability variation of the value combined with some generic parameter.
+The problem is that `own Option[Struct]` would not be allowed.
+Even if structs were considered to be drop types when stored on the stack, that would not be enough.
+First, they would not be considered drop types when stored on the heap.
+But more fundamentally, the type parameter cannot be treated as being stored on the stack.
+It could be that `Option[T]` stores the `T` value on the heap somewhere (at least as far as the type system knows).
+Indeed, by default value fields must be `aliasable` `let` fields so a struct couldn't be stored inline in a value.

+Even the `value Optional[self T]` declaration doesn't seem to capture it.
+The type parameter doesn't simply take on the capability of the value.
+Rather, the type parameter determines what capabilities are appropriate and the type parameter must be stored inline in the the value.
+If one tried to use that type parameter as a parameter to some nested reference type, it would not be valid because it would vary in ways that aren't possible for a regular type parameter.

+Something like `value Optional[wraps T]` that explicitly declares the value as just being a wrapper for the type `T` seems most appropriate.
+But is this needed for cases other than optional types?
+The only other use case I can think of is representing database nulls.
+However, that seems like an edge case that may not be needed.
+Why not just use optional types?
+If a value were wrapping a reference type, regular generics and conditional drop would be sufficient.
+If one were wrapping a struct, then often one could simply use a struct as the wrapper rather than a value.
+It is only if one needs to wrap a type that one doesn't know whether it will be a reference type or struct that one needs the special value wrapper types.
+It doesn't seem to be worth it to add a complex new kind of generic argument that won't have any use cases.
+If use cases are found in the future, it can be added.
+However, for now it seems to make the most sense to just special case optional types.

 ## Decisions

 1. Hybrid allows `id`.
-One can access nothing on a hybrid type with the capability `id` except for `identity_hash()` and `@==`.
+One can access nothing on a hybrid type with the capability `id` except for `@==`.
 This restriction makes it safe to keep an `id` reference to something on the stack that has gone out of scope.
 The GC supports this because they are special references which do not keep the referenced object alive, however, they will be updated when objects are relocated.
 2. Generics default `aliasable`.
 This is consistent with the Midori paper not allowing `iso` for generics.
 It also avoids any issues with structs or drop types since `own` is not aliasable.
 Thus a default generic parameter can be a struct reference but not an inline struct.
 It can be a drop